 This was our test site before (complete with sample posts, taxonomies, events, menus and more).

-And this is the after result (note, we had the option selected to reactivate the theme and plugin which is why you see the Mesa theme we were using is now deactivated and our site is instead using the default 2017 WordPress theme.
+And this is the after result.
+You’ll see that the Mesa theme we were using is now deactivated and our site is instead using the default 2017 WordPress theme.

 There you have it!
-A complete guide to resetting your WordPress installation with the WordPress Database Reset plugin.
+A complete guide to resetting your WordPress installation with the Advanced WordPress Reset plugin.
 It really does speed up testing if your a web designer or developer.
 Just be sure you’re using it on a single WordPress installation and remember that it will delete all your content (as we mentioned before – this is best for test environments, for live sites where you want to keep your content the Advanced Database Cleaner plugin is a much better choice) .

 Do you have another way to reset WordPress?
 Or any questions about using how to reset your WordPress database?
 Or about using the Advanced WordPress Reset plugin?
 Let us know in the comments below!